In 1992, I was working as a tutor at the Technical University of Berlin. The research group

 but at least two large

 companies that wanted to integrate GSM 06.10 codecs into their

-products have been approached; one decided to pull their codec,
+products had been approached; one decided to pull their codec,

 another to pull just the encoder and leave the decoder.

-(So, apparently, at least some lawyers think the intellectual
+(So, apparently, at least some lawyers thought the intellectual

-property applies only to one half of the process.)
+property applied only to one half of the process.)

 ETSI is the European standards body